Pulmonary alveolus: Microanatomy

 An alveolus consists of an epithelial layer of simple squamous epithelium (very thin, flattened cells), and an extracellular matrix surrounded by capillaries.
 The epithelial lining is part of the alveolar membrane, also known as the respiratory membrane, that allows the exchange of gases.
-The membrane has several layers – a layer of alveolar lining fluid that contains surfactant, the epithelial layer and its basement membrane; a thin interstitial space between the epithelial lining and the capillary membrane; a capillary basement membrane that often fuses with the alveolar basement membrane, and the capillary endothelial membrane.
+The membrane has several layers – a layer of alveolar lining fluid that contains surfactant, the epithelial lining layer and its basement membrane.
+The capillary endothelial basement membrane fuses with the basement membrane of the alveolar epithelium forming the alveolar basement membrane.
 The whole membrane however is only between 0.2 μm at its thinnest part and 0.6 μm at its thickest.

 In the alveolar walls there are interconnecting air passages between the alveoli known as the pores of Kohn.
 The alveolar septum that separates the alveoli in the alveolar sac contains some collagen fibers and elastic fibers.
 The septa also house the enmeshed capillary network that surrounds each alveolus.
 The elastic fibres allow the alveoli to stretch when they fill with air during inhalation.
 They then spring back during exhalation in order to expel the carbon dioxide-rich air.